spack/spack/lib/spack/docs/environments.rst

 Spec concretization
 """""""""""""""""""

-Specs can be either concretized separately or together, as already explained in :ref:`environments_concretization`.
-The behavior active under any environment is determined by the ``concretize_together``
+Specs can be concretized separately or together, as already explained in :ref:`environments_concretization`.
+The behavior active under any environment is determined by the ``concretization`` property:
-property:

 .. code-block:: yaml